The rise of Massive Open Online Courses (MOOCs) has been a welcome development in the realm of education.

 Second, unlike sitting on your desk watching video lectures, podcasts can be listened to while you are on the go.
-In fact, the main reason why podcasts have been such a hit among business people is because it adapts easily in this day and age, when smart devices are hugely integrated in our daily activities.
+In fact, the main reason why podcasts have been such a hit among business people is that they can easily fit into our lives in this day and age—when smart devices are hugely integrated into our daily activities.

-A lot of business podcasts are listed on content platforms such as the iTunes store or Audioboom (AIM:BOOM), a website wholly dedicated to pushing spoken word content.
+A lot of business podcasts are listed on content platforms such as the iTunes store.
 They are available for download or online streaming, and you can listen to them whenever you want—while stuck in traffic on the way to a business meeting, during your flight, while working on a presentation, or when you need to unwind at the end of a day.